simongriggdotinfo

 Remastered at Uptown Studios by Alan Jansson and Rick Huntington.
 Artwork for reissue recompiled by Andrew B White.
 Reissue coordinated by Simon Grigg and Dylan Pellett.

-The remastered and repackaged re-issue of 2REV210 with original sleeve and notes and a massive improvement over the original Festival CD reissue which was done without consultation by Jerry Wise (RIP and much missed though)
+The remastered and repackaged re-issue of 2REV210 with original sleeve and notes and a massive improvement over the original Festival CD issue which was done without consultation by that label's boss Jerry Wise (RIP and much missed though).
+Also via iTunes and Amplifier.

 REV 506: Various - Off The Cuff